I finally unboxed my Pi a few weeks ago, and since then I’ve been learning some Python - the primary language of the Pi.

 Making an LED blink is simple once you know how, and it’s about the smallest project you can complete that makes your Pi do something in the outside world.

-If you don’t have one of those cobbler boards, then you can just follow along with the tutorial at The PiHut titled “Turning on an LED with your Raspberry Pi’s GPIO Pins“.
+If you don’t have one of those cobbler boards, then you can just follow along with the The PiHut tutorial titled “Turning on an LED with your Raspberry Pi’s GPIO Pins“.
 It’s short, has good images demonstrating where everything goes, and even includes a nice explanation of what each line of the short Python program is doing at the end.
 Read through it once or twice and go for it!

 In my case, there was no need to make the connections from the Pi to the breadboard, seen as black and orange wires in the tutorial.
 The cobbler takes care of that.
 But I did stare at the diagram for a few minutes, trying to envision how to modify it without accidentally frying something.